-Textbook: Stevenson and Wolfers, Principles of Economics, Second Edition (ISBN: 9781319419899).
+Textbook: Stevenson and Wolfers, Principles of Microeconomics, Second Edition (ISBN: 9781319434113).
 You have several options for accessing our textbook.
 (1) You can purchase a code which will provide access to the ebook version of our text for roughly \$100 from the bookstore or directly from MacMillan.
 (2) You can purchase a physical loose-leaf copy through the Macmillan website or the bookstore (more expensive, but you get a book).
-Both of these options will also include Achieve homework access.
 I encourage you to choose the option that works best for you.